LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/azure.md

 > [!NOTE]
 > Azure Key Vault stores are compatible with all supported platforms

-[Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) can be though of as a cloud HSM.
+[Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) can be thought of as a cloud HSM.
 Keys are stored on FIPS 140-2 Level 2 validated HSMs for a relatively low cost of ~5 dollars per month per key.
 This service from Microsoft has enabled the employment of HSMs on projects which otherwise would not have the necessary budget.